 Check out the short Market Watch video on the home page to get the latest Northern Virginia Real estate Market information.

-Interest rates in 2013 are still very low, but will likely rise a little over the next several months.
+Interest rates in 2014 are still very low, but will likely rise a little over the next several months.
 Home values in the local real estate market are moving upward.
-Some sellers with properly priced properties in good condition are getting multiple offers within a few days of listing their homes for sale, but most homes are taking longer.
+Some sellers with properly priced properties in good condition are getting multiple offers within a few days of listing their homes for sale, but most homes are taking a little longer.
 Many sellers who can afford it, have taken their properties off the market or rented them out, so inventory is low and sellers will sometimes get multiple offers.
-The average number of days on the market for real estate in Northern Virginia was 51 days in March 2013, but a few properties have been on the market for many months.
+The average number of days on the market for real estate in Northern Virginia was 39 days in April 2014, but a few properties (mostly short sales)have been on the market for much longer.
 The market appears to be most active for owners selling a home below $450,000.
-In 2013, all price ranges are getting more showings and more contracts written than for the same time period a year ago.
-Avgerage home prices ended the year a little higher in late 2012 compared to 12 months earlier.
-Uncertainty in the job market and economy, continuing foreclosures, likely future interest rate increases, and sequester layoffs make it hard to predict if this upward push on sales and prices will continue past the summer
+In 2014, all price ranges are getting more showings and more contracts written than for the same time period a year ago, but closed sales are down slightly.
+Avgerage home prices ended the year a little higher in late 2013 compared to 12 months earlier.
+Uncertainty in the job market and economy, reduced but continuing foreclosures, likely future interest rate increases, make it hard to predict if this upward push on sales and prices will continue past the summer

 A Realtor should also be able to recommend lenders and tell you about any special financing programs offered in your area.
 Some lenders have community grant programs to assist first time home buyers.
 FHA loans are making a strong come back because they only require a 3.5% down payment and no longer have all of the restrictions that made them unpopular a few years ago, but the upfront fees have increased.
 In Virginia, ask about the VHDA programs for moderately priced homes.
 There are also ways to avoid having to pay private mortgage insurance (PMI) with higher interest rates.
 It may be better to pay a higher interest rate and avoid the PMI payments or get an Adjustable Rate Mortgage, if you are only planning to live in the home for a few years.
 Also, PMI payments are now tax deductible.
 If you don't have 20% of the sales price for a down payment, ask your lender about an 80/10/10 or an 80/15/5 loan package as they are starting to come back.